smaclell/smaclell.github.io/_drafts/exterminator-5-thin-slices.md

 After a few more pull requests I was able to fix the defect and integrate my changes.
 Some of additions tried to isolate the new functionality, whereas others we created to highlight when new components were being integrated.
-Another for renaming a common component.
-A review for deleting old code that was no longer needed.
+Another pull request was used to rename a common component.
+A pull request for deleting old code that was no longer needed.

 Changes were cruising along and reviews were going well.
 The other developers were really getting into it.
 The collaboration was stellar.
 Right in the middle